Our Favourite Summer Festivals in Edinburgh

 Book lovers will be in heaven at this international Book Festival.
 Held, beneath a huge canvas in Charlotte Square, there are books that will delight all ages.
 The festival hosts talks, readings, book signings and workshops, and famous faces like J.K Rowling have graced its stage.
 Also, there’s plenty of entertainment from stand-up comedy to live music.

-There’s no better time to visit than during the summer festivals in Edinburgh, when our city comes alive with shows, music, theatre and comedy.
+There’s no better time to visit Edinburgh than during the summer festivals, when our city comes alive with shows, music, theatre and comedy.
 So, take a look at our fantastic special offers and plan your festival stay with us at Parliament House this summer.